1QB-Information-Technologies/ccvm/examples/README.md

 # Examples

 ### Demo Scripts
-The following scripts solve BoxQP problem using CCVM Simulator
+The following scripts solve BoxQP problem using CCVM Simulator with/without ADAM algorithm.
+Currently, there are two available solvers for each of the solver class [DL-CCVM, MF-CCVM, Langevin] which are **original** (default) and **Adam**.

 - `ccvm_boxqp_plot.py`: Solves DL-CCVM with time-to-solution (TTS) plotting
-- `ccvm_boxqp_dl.py`: Solves DL-CCVM by choosing one of the available solvers controlled by flag `solve_type` without plotting.
+- `ccvm_boxqp_dl.py`: Solves DL-CCVM with Adam if it is set to `solve_type="Adam"` otherwise with Original solver without plotting.
-Currently, available solvers are **original** (default) and **Adam**.
-To obtain a solution via Adam one should specifically set the flag `solve_type="Adam"` during the call.
-- `ccvm_boxqp_mf.py`: Solves MF-CCVM without plotting
+- `ccvm_boxqp_mf.py`: Solves MF-CCVM with Adam if `solve_type="Adam"` otherwise with original solver without plotting
-- `langevin_boxqp.py`: Solves Langevin equation by choosing one of the available solvers controlled by flag `solve_type` without plotting.
+- `langevin_boxqp.py`: Solves Langevin equation with Adam if `solve_type="Adam"` is set without plotting.
-There are two available solvers i.e. `solve_type="Adam"` and `solve_type="original"`.
-The default is `Original` if `solve_type` is explicitly set.
 - `benchmarking_studies.py`: Benchmark DL-CCVM against a Langevin solver (**?to be implemented?**)

-### Demo Scripts with ADAM algorithm
-The following scripts solve BoxQP problem using CCVM simulator with ADAM algorithm
-- `ccvm_boxqp_adam_mf.py`: Using MF-CCVM simulator

 ### Example Problem Instances